 funding.
 In addition, students on this track will not be considered for the PhD program

 in sociology at OSU.

-Access to a variety of accomodations
+Access to a variety of accommodations

 including a fully-equipped graduate student computer lab, office space, and individual